paulghaddad/baby_site/src/pages/activities/index.md

 You can also use a mobile during tummy time.

 Get baby on his tummy, then dangle the mobile in front of him or to the side.
-My son loved this!
+Hayden loved this!
 It gave him a new perspective, as well as the motivation he needed to lift that heavy head.

 **\
 Suggested Item**: